exlskills/devstack/README.md

 6. Respond to any comments as appropriate, making changes and `git push` ing further changes as appropriate.
 7. When all comments are dealt and the PR finally gets a :+1: from someone else then merge the PR. _Note we will not be using the `git flow feature finish`_ option as that merges into develop automatically without the option for review. [see this stackexchange for more on that](http://programmers.stackexchange.com/questions/187723/code-review-with-git-flow-and-github).
 8. In your command-line `git checkout develop` then `git pull upstream develop` to get the latest code and `git branch -D feature/{branchname}` to delete the old feature branch.

-## Automated Image Build
-`exlskills/devstack-installer-base` image is built when updates are pushed into `installer-base-image-build` branch of this repository